skip to navigationskip to main content

 • Completion and submission of statutory returns and accounts at Companies House.

-We also recognise that some businesses may require additional accounting and secretarial services to complement more unusual transactions.
-Our experienced staff can provide your business with a full range of services such as:
+We also recognise that some companies may require additional accounting and secretarial support to complement more unusual transactions.
+Our experienced team can provide your business with a full range of corporate secretarial services, including:

 • The preparation of shareholder agreements tailored to your specific circumstances